Locally Sourced Foods for Sensible Sustainability

 As an example of Bettcher's commitment to the environment our Bettcher foodservice products make possible sustainability for breaded items in foodservice operations.
 To serve breaded foods for baking or frying, many restaurants rely on heavily-packaged, frozen breaded items from food distributors.
 To prepare these items, processors battered, bread and then par-fried to set the breading.
 Before freezing, most are blast-chilled, then bagged, boxed and put into a case.
 Finally they are trucked from processor to distributor and finally to the local restaurant.

-The Bettcher Optimax® automatic breading machine provides a sustainable solution were a local restaurant can order fresh, never frozen, locally grown and processed meat, fish or produce.
+The Bettcher Optimax® Breading Machine or the longer ABB (Automatic Batter Breader) provides a sustainable solution were a local restaurant can order fresh, never frozen, locally grown and processed meat, fish or produce.
 Then using the Optimax® breading equipment, they are fresh breaded on site.
 Additionally, this efficient process is much less costly drastically reducing the food costs at a time when food inflation is out of control.
 Plus, special recipes may be developed to delight your customers with fresh, unique breaded food.
 The Optimax® breading machine also extends the fryer oil life by almost 10%.

 If the numbers aren’t enough to convince you, the flavor profile will.
 Customers feel better about freshly cooked products, but it is the taste that will keep them coming back.